Mazid2003/1-vs-1-Football-game-using-js/README.md

 **🚀 Project Overview**

 The 1v1 Football Game is a fast-paced, browser-based soccer game built using HTML5 Canvas and JavaScript.
-It features a dynamic player-vs-AI or player-vs-player experience, with interactive gameplay, real-time ball physics, AI difficulty settings, and special power shots.
+It features a dynamic player-vs-player experience, with interactive gameplay, real-time ball physics and special power shots.

 This project was designed to combine fun game mechanics with solid JavaScript fundamentals, making it both a learning experience and a playable arcade-style game.